nhuang29/MusicClassification/README.md

 7.) <ins>Matplotlib</ins>: Matplotlib is another well known library for being able to plot out and provide visual representations of data.
 I used this library to be able to show a step by step of what data should look like.
 This helped me in visualizing what I was turning the audio files into (Frequency vs Time, Amplitude vs Time, etc.)

+## Recommended Steps for Going Through The Repo:
+**Step 1**: Please proceed to the "Learning" subdirectory.
+This is a walkthrough of all the pieces that we will be building.
+It will lead to better understanding of how Librosa works and how neural networks work

+**Step 2**: Proceed to the Genre Classification section.
+There you will see a preprocess file, a CNN classification file, and a NN classification file (named MusicGenreClassifier).
+This is where you can test on your own set of data.
+The "Instructions" file will explain how to run this and what differentiates the CNN from a regular NN

 ## Notes: